jhallen/exorsim/doc/edos.md

 space.

-Most files are text files: in EDOS-II, each line of text is terminated with a CR-LF sequence.
+Most files are text files: in EDOS-II, each line of text is terminated with a CR-LF or LF-CR sequence.
 Often there are padding NULs between lines.
 The last sector of text files is padded with NULs.
 There is no end of file mark, except that when the EDOS PROM loads S19 files, it will stop reading when it encounters a special S record: S ESC ($53 $1B).